katherine-na/coursera/introduction-to-css3/week-1/css3.md

 - Every element is a box
 - Display affects the layount of neighboring elements

-  ## Common Values
+# Display

-  - inline
+## inline

 - Sits next to other elements
 - Take up "just enough" width and height

-  - block
+## block

 - Forces the line break
 - Default: take up all horizontal width

+![](https://blog.4psa.com/wp-content/uploads/block-inline1.png)

-  - inline-block
+## inline-block

 - Same as inline, but accepts height and width and "just enough" height
 - Rules can set height and width

+## none

-  - none: removed from page
+- removed from page

-![](https://blog.4psa.com/wp-content/uploads/block-inline1.png)

-## display

 ## float